ropensci/qualR/README.md

 #### Downloading one parameter from one AQS

-Here we will download Ozone information from Iraja AQS for all February 2019 by using `MonitorArRetrieve` function.
+Here we will download Ozone information from Iraja AQS for all February 2019 by using `monitor_ar_retrieve_param` function.

 ```R
 library(qualR)